2015 Lafayette shooting: Investigation

 The Louisiana State Police, the Federal Bureau of Investigation (FBI), the Bureau of Alcohol, Tobacco, Firearms, and Explosives (ATF), the Lafayette Parish Sheriff, and Lafayette Police Department police participated in the investigation.
 Police believe the shooter acted alone, but have not confirmed a motive.

 Upon investigation, officials found that Houser had been staying in a nearby motel, part of the Motel 6 chain, and discovered wigs, glasses, and disguises.
 This led officials to believe that he intended on escaping before being cornered by police, leading to his suicide.
 Furthermore, he illegally switched his license plates near an exit door to the theater, and in his motel room.

-On late Thursday night, the police investigated Houser's car, a blue 1995 Lincoln Continental, and found two suspicious objects with wires inside.
+On late Thursday night, the police investigated Houser's car, a blue 1995 Lincoln Town Car, and found two suspicious objects with wires inside.
 Fearing that the items might be an explosive, the police halted the investigation.
 On the morning of July 24, they called the bomb squad, who blew up its windows and trunk.
 Similarly, investigators found three objects in the theater that they feared could be explosives and had them examined with a robot.
 An apartment complex behind the theater was evacuated as a precaution.
 The objects in the theater and in the car all turned out not to be dangerous.
 A search of the car later turned up more disguises.

 Investigators recovered a 39-page journal belonging to Houser, which contained the name of the theater and the time and date of the screening of Trainwreck, along with random notes and observations.
 However, the journal did not provide a clear motive behind the shooting.
 Investigators were also studying posts he made online to determine a motive for the shooting.
 They finished processing the crime scene at the theater on July 27.

 Questions were raised about how Houser was able to obtain the gun used in the shooting.
 It was initially reported that he had been involuntarily committed for mental health treatment in 2008, which would have legally prohibited him from purchasing firearms.
 However, it was later determined that he was able to purchase the gun because a judge never committed him and instead had him undergo a mental health evaluation.
 Once the evaluation was done, medical authorities either had to release him, convince him to commit himself voluntarily for treatment, or petition a court to force him to undergo treatment.
 They never petitioned the court, but it was unclear if Houser was released or voluntarily committed.
 His 2008 evaluation was never officially reported to the Georgia Bureau of Investigation.

 The Grand 16 theater was shut down after the shooting.
 It reopened four months later on November 19, after a ceremony honoring the victims.

 On January 13, 2016, police released a 589-page report of the shooting and photos of Houser's motel room.